Saturday, May 2, 2015

 He was pretty sure he had.
 He glanced through his notes, but that was what it said.
 He tried again.

 “Now, eliminating the maid and the cook and one or two prints that clearly don’t belong to anybody—I’m a bit unsure there, but surely Monique, and even Lucinde, couldn’t have been that isolated.
-The most perfect servant will miss the odd print when cleaning, waxing and dusty.
+The most perfect servant will miss the odd print when cleaning, waxing and dusting.
 But they can linger for quite a while—”

 Gilles coughed and he broke off.